 What is a work contract?

-A work contract is a contractual agreement in which one party (“entrepreneur”) undertakes to provide a specific service.
-The other party (“purchaser”) is obliged to pay for this service.
-This type of contract focuses on the result of the work and not on control over the provider of the work/service.
+A contract for work and services is a contractual agreement in which one party ("contractor") undertakes to provide a specific service.
+The other party ("customer") is obliged to pay for this service.
+This type of contract focuses on the outcome of the work and not on control over the provider of the work/service.
 The time spent on the execution of the work is not important here.
 Nor the way it is completed.
 What is important is that the work or service is carried out successfully.

-The subject who carries out the order is independent.
-He is solely responsible for his own taxes and contributions.
-And he is not considered to be employed directly by the client.
-The work contract offers more flexibility and results orientation.
+The company that fulfils the order is self-employed.
+It is solely responsible for its own taxes and contributions.
+And it is not considered to be directly employed by the client.
+The work contract offers a great deal of flexibility and is results-orientated.

 Everything about work contracts with skilled workers from Eastern Europe >>>